burgercrisis/DrivenByMoss-SCALES/devplans/push-parameter-sequencer-mode.md

 - **Lane overview view**:
   - Toggleable view where rows = lanes and columns = time.
   - Coarse visualization of all 8 lanes simultaneously.
-  - Accessed via a **latching selection in NoteViewSelect**:
+  - Accessed via a **latching selection in the advanced bank of NoteViewSelect**:
-    - A second previously unused NoteViewSelect slot (e.g. `VIEWS[5]` / ROW1_6) becomes "Parameter Overview".
+    - A second advanced-bank NoteViewSelect slot (e.g. ROW1_6 in the advanced bank) becomes "Parameter Overview".
-    - Selecting that entry switches the Parameter Sequencer into overview layout; returning to the ROW1_5 entry (or an internal toggle) brings it back to lane-focus.
+    - Selecting that entry switches the Parameter Sequencer into overview layout; returning to the advanced-bank Parameter Sequencer entry (e.g. ROW1_5) (or an internal toggle) brings it back to lane-focus.

 - **Per-step mode overrides**:
   - Currently lanes share a single mode (HOLD or RAMP).